 On less fantastical footing, however, the reactor had long ago fallen into costly obsolescence.

 In April, government documents showed the reactor was operating at a loss of several million dollars, despite hefty operation grants to IFE from the government.
-At the same time, the reactor was drawing fewer and fewer paying customers for its nuclear research, and would have demanded another $18 billion in new revenues next year simply to stay solvent.
+At the same time, the reactor was drawing fewer and fewer paying customers for its nuclear research, and would have demanded another $18 million in new revenues next year simply to stay solvent.

 Wednesday’s decision to close the reactor stopped that financial bleed and Bellona is hopeful that the costs of operating the Halden reactor will now be put toward the safe dismantlement and storage of its radioactive legacy.